Living in Portsmouth

 Capital investment in Schools

 Financial investment in school buildings is a priority for the Council.
 There are clear plans of the future demand for school places and plans to develop more accommodation in the city.
 Investment in recent years has especially been in secondary school provision due to rising numbers of secondary pupils.
-The focus is now moving to accommodation for pupils with special education needs.
-Feasibility studies are also being undertaken to explore primary school expansions to accommodate children from new housing developments which are scheduled to be built within the next decade.
+Further investment is planned in the period up to September 2027 to accommodate the larger cohorts of pupils coming through Portsmouth primary schools.
+We are also continuing to invest in improving our provision for pupils with special educational needs and disabilities by adapting our mainstream schools to support inclusion and by creating additional specialist places in inclusion centres and special schools.